ColorTokens-Labs/xshield-demo-lab/3-tier-app/README.md

 ```
 ## Application tier

-The IceHrm application will be installed on the application server VM.
+The IceHrm software will be installed on the application server VM.
 This is a PHP application that requires php >= 5.3.
 On Ubuntu 20.03 LTS
 we have access to php7.4 so that is what we shall install: